lorenzosquadrani/lorenzosquadrani.github.io/_notes/linux/arch_linux.md

 But I can specify which config file to use with the parameter -c.
 Thus, I can make a config file which starts half of the processes, saving lot of batteru runtime.

 I would like the keybinding for whatsapp web to toggle its tab if it is already open.

+### TODOs

+- printers software
+- battery saving hyprland config
+- battery usage checking software
 How to do it I guess really depends on which browser I am using.